diogodcarvalho/vlasov-sparse-regression/README.md

 # vlasov-sparse-regression

-This repository contains the code developed for the Statistical Learning 2022/2023 Course (DEEC-IST) on the topic:
+This repository contains the code developed for the Statistical Learning 2022/2023 Course (IST) on the topic:

 _"Sparse regression for the recovery of nonlinear dynamics: SINDy, thoughts on correlated variables and optimization algorithms"_